artur9010/lightdm-webkit-material/bower_components/material-design-lite/src/menu/README.md

 ### To include an MDL **menu** component:

+> **Note:** The menu requires a non-static positioned parent element.
+Positioning options may not work properly if the menu is inside of a statically positioned node.

 &nbsp;1.
 Code a `<button>` element; this is the clickable toggle that will show and hide the menu options.
-Include an `id` attribute whose value will match the `for` attribute of the unordered list coded in the next step.
+Include an `id` attribute whose value will match the `for` (or `data-mdl-for`) attribute of the unordered list coded in the next step.
 Inside the button, code a `<i>` or `<span>` element to contain an icon of your choice.
 ```html
 <button id="menu1">
   <i></i>